CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

 		```

  3. We need to attach the actual callback to the button's onClickListener.
-	1. Attach the reference of the activity that implements the listener to the fragment.
+	1. At this stage, all that we do is attach in the fragment a reference to the activity that implements the listener
-	2. Add the activity's callback to the button through the [`View.OnClickListener`](https://developer.android.com/reference/android/view/View.OnClickListener) method
+	2. Add the activity's callback to the button through the [`View.OnClickListener`](https://developer.android.com/reference/android/view/View.OnClickListener) method.
+This method will call the implemented callback on a user's click on the _View_ element

 ### 0.1.3 - Manipulate fragments ([**Clone on Github**](https://github.com/CamilleBC/android-kotlin-basics/tree/6f7cbf3039c3a0a180f9bce948f4b9ba03f02cb2))